INTERNATIONAL INFORMATION CENTRE FOR TERMINOLOGY

 Terminology Management

-Terminology Management is based on a number of assumptions relating to science theory and cognitive sciences:
+Generally speaking Terminology Management is based on a number of assumptions relating to science theory and cognitive sciences:

 Human thinking is fundamentally conceptual and constantly processes information on objects, the way they are perceived, and on the representations of these perceptions.
 The time-honoured “semantic triangle” tries to come to grips with these mental processes: